 Receipt of payment must accompany your visa application.
 We will not start processing your paper visa application until you have submitted the receipt to the Embassy.
 The Visa Application Charge is not refunded if the application is unsuccessful.

-• Credit card transactions are processed in Australian dollars and a credit card surcharge may apply.
+• Credit card transactions will be in Australian dollars and a surcharge may apply.

-• To avoid delay ensure you have provided the correct personal details of the visa applicant.
+• To avoid delay, ensure the correct personal details of the visa applicant are recorded.

 • Write neatly in BLOCK LETTERS.